 At our Marine Mechanic School in Warminster, students have the opportunity to enroll in our Marine Service Technology program, where you’ll receive hands-on training and experience.
-This training and experience comes working on inboard and outboard engines manufactured by top industry names like Honda, Yamaha, and Mercury Marine.
+This training and experience comes from working on inboard and outboard engines manufactured by top industry names like Honda, Yamaha, and Mercury Marine.

 Why limit yourself to a career on land when you can enroll in the marine program and spend your career on the water?
-Continue reading to learn more about our course offerings, and what life at Automotive Training Center is like when you’re enrolled in our program.
+Continue reading to learn more about our course offerings, and what life at Automotive Training Center (ATC) is like when you’re enrolled in our program.

 Marine Electrical and Air Conditioning Systems

-This course also teaches students about:
+Additionally, this course teaches students about: